matscode/melio/README.md

 ##### Under Development...
-If you seem to know your way around Codeigniter, you can download and start to use..
+If you seem to know your way around Codeigniter, you can download and start to use.. while I prepare setup documentation.

 #### Feedback
 Your feedback and suggestions are really gonna be appreciated.